MatousMarik/AI/minimax/README.md

  A Strategy represents a strategy for playing a game.
 It is essentially a function which, given a state, decides what action the current player should take.

-You must implement your algorithm so that it will work even if moves do not strictly alternate.
-For example, in some games player 1 might move twice, then player 2 might move twice, and so on.

 ### Minimax
 For minimax you will need extended game interface `HeuristicGame` that brings method `evaluate`.